-We have presented a new method to maximize the label parameter values at the M-step of the EM algorithm for training GMMs with MRF priors for image segmentation.
+In this paper we present a new and fast method to maximize the label parameter values at the M-step of the EM algorithm for MAP based on GMM with MRF priors for image segmentation.
 Experimental results on simulated images demonstrate that the proposed modification improves, in some cases significantly, the segmentation performance of this method.
-It must be noted that we have also tested the proposed algorithm with real images, where in all tested cases the proposed M-step provides a better maximum of the objective function.
-However, due to space constraints, we do not present these results here.
-Future work will focus on applying the method to real world segmentation problems arising in medical imaging and bioinformatics and also to consider segmentation of color and texture images.
-We also plan to design more sophisticated prior functions that will take into account not only pixel adjacency, but also image information, such as for example the existence of edges.
+Future work will focus on applying the method to real world segmentation problems arising in bioinformatics[10].
+We also plan to design more sophisticated prior functions that will take into account not only pixel adjacency, but also image information obtained through preprocessing, such as for example the existence of edges.
+Finally, another research objective is to to make the proposed method faster on large images by employing recent techniques for accelerated GMM training[11, 12].